Categories

 Fellow (for example, if you have the Dissertation Completion Fellowship)

-Teaching-exempt student (TE) – you are an employee who is not required to teach or work on a specific research project for your funding (for example, you may work in a tutoring center).
+Teaching-Exempt (or Teaching-Excluded) Graduate Assistant (TE) – you are an employee who is not required to teach or work on a specific research project for your funding (for example, you may work in a tutoring center).
 In many departments, first-year students are teaching-exempt.

 What does my appointment type affect?